adamreiser/cubealyzer/README.md

 ## Issues

-- How to handle split cards? (e.g., Fire // Ice)?
-This is functionally similar to two independent cards, yet only one can go in a given deck.
+- How to handle split cards? (e.g., Fire // Ice) This is functionally similar to two independent cards, yet only one can go in a given deck.
 Fortunately, these don't usually factor into the curve, which by default only considers creatures.

 - Token creators aren't considered "creatures" for curve purposes.
 There isn't a good way to handle this.

+- Can't handle the un-set cards where name doesn't unambiguously identify a card.

+- Doesn't consider morphs.